 - Avoid direct contact with stray and wild animals, and keep your pets away from these animals as well.
 Supervise the pets when they are outside, so that wild animal’s bite can be minimized.
 In order to minimize wild or stray animal attraction to the house, keep the area clean and tidy.
 Be sure to keep outdoor trash cans enclosed, so that raccoons and other wild animals are not attracted to it.

 - Prevent bats from coming into your house.
 Seal off all possible entries which can be used by bats to get into the house, such as the cracks and holes.

-- Before going abroad, have yourself vaccinated for rabies, as in some countries, rabies has been a raising problem.
-Hence, if you are travelling to countries prone to rabies virus, it is better to do a preventive vaccination beforehand.
+- Before going abroad, have yourself vaccinated for rabies, as in some countries, rabies has been a rising problem.
+Hence, if you are traveling to countries prone to rabies virus, it is better to do a preventive vaccination beforehand.